 Talamanca Mountain Range

 Our first location will be in the high elevation cloud forest in the Talamanca Mountain Range in a virgin oak forest that is part of the largest protected natural zone of Central America.
 This area, which includes parts of both Costa Rica and Panama, has been designated a World Heritage Site.
 The large native oaks grow to a height of 70 meters and rival the largest lowland tropical trees in size.
 The range is home for many endemic plants and animals and is habitat for five species of big cats: pumas, ocelots, margays, jaguars and jaguarundis.
 There are 600 species of birds including the three-wattled bellbird, bare-necked umbrella bird and resplendent quetzal.
-The quetzal is generally considered the most spectacular bird of the Americas.
-Our visit will coincide with the quetzal nesting season, the birds nest in tree cavities and there should be good opportunities to observe and photograph them from adjacent trees.
+The quetzal is generally considered the most spectacular bird of the Americas and there will be good opportunities to observe and photograph them.

 We will stay at the Savegre Nature Reserve in a very comfortable and pleasant lodge owned and operated by the Chavez family, a local family who were the original settlers in this area.
 They recognized the importance of conserving this unique beautiful forest and the role of eco-tourism to make this happen.

 There are large wild old growth trees to climb and explore in the forest and also smaller trees with lower branches for novice climbers.

 Optional activities at this location include a nearby zipline, horseback riding, a waterfall hike, and a visit to the spa.

 Savegre Cloud Forest

 On this trip there will be lots of opportunities to learn and have your questions answered.
 Our Costa Rican guide, Carlos Chavarria is a very knowledgeable naturalist, he has a degree in forestry and is experienced in managing eco-tourism.